 Janet Duerr, Ohio UniversityRating: 5.0

 GFP is a 27kDa protein that emits green fluorescence when exposed to UV (ultraviolet) light.
-One of its derivatives, amongst others, is enhanced GFP (EGFP), which modifies the original jellyfish GFP (avGFP) to introduce two mutations (F64L, S65T) to improve brightness (Tsien, 1998).
+One of its derivatives, among others, is enhanced GFP (EGFP), which modifies the original jellyfish GFP (avGFP), introducing two mutations (F64L, S65T) to improve brightness (Tsien, 1998).

 Although EGFP is a robust and tractable molecule, sample processing or experimental limitations can hinder its use in some conditions.
 We cover this below and introduce Anti-GFP antibodies as a solution to enable the use of GFP tags and bypass its limitations when conditions are suboptimal.

-Autofluorescence is intrinsic fluorescence that occurs due to the presence of cellular components.
+Autofluorescence is a type of intrinsic fluorescence that occurs due to the presence of cellular components.
 This fluorescence signal generates background that can interfere with the detection and interpretation of genuine signals from target proteins.
-Autofluorescence may occur across the spectrum but typically emits between 350 and 550 nm, which overlaps with the emission profile of GFP; this can be problematic as the GFP signal cannot be distinguished over the background autofluorescence.
-Anti-GFP antibodies conjugated with a fluorophore that emits in another, often longer, wavelength can circumvent these limitations by shifting GFP emission to another channel, and can then be distinguished from the autofluorescence.
+Autofluorescence may occur across the spectrum but typically emits between 350 and 550 nm, which overlaps with the emission profile of GFP; this can be problematic because the GFP signal cannot be distinguished from the background autofluorescence.
+Anti-GFP antibodies conjugated with a fluorophore that emits at a different, often longer, wavelength can circumvent these limitations by shifting GFP emission to another channel, allowing it to be distinguished from autofluorescence.

-GFP, like many proteins, is sensitive to the conditions around them.
-For GFP to be able to fluoresce, it must form a fully folded beta-barrel structure.
+GFP, like many proteins, is sensitive to environmental conditions.
+For GFP to fluoresce, it must form a fully folded beta-barrel structure.
 This is then followed by an intramolecular reaction that requires oxygen to generate the chromophore (Tsien, 1998).
 The consequence of this requirement is that GFP is non-fluorescent under anaerobic conditions.
 Another limitation of GFP that prevents its functionality is its sensitivity to acid.
 GFP's chromophore can only absorb and emit light in its protonated state (Tsien, 1998).
 Therefore, at pHs below its pKa (<pH 6.0), where the chromophore is present in its deprotonated state, the efficiency of the protein to fluoresce is reduced.

 Another issue with GFP, when expressed as a trans-protein under the promoter of a gene of interest, is that it may not be tethered within the cell and can diffuse within the cytosol.
-This may cause problems with subsequent immunostaining, where GFP can be lost during wash steps (Chalfie and Kain., 2005; Morris et al., 2010).
-Free movement of GFP can be prevented by fixing tissue/samples.
+This may cause problems with subsequent immunostaining, where GFP can be lost during wash steps (Chalfie and Kain, 2005; Morris et al., 2010).
+The free movement of GFP can be prevented by fixing the tissue/samples.
 However, this process, particularly FFPE, can functionally alter the GFP protein, weakening and destroying the protein's ability to fluoresce (Kusser et al., 2003).

 JIR Anti-GFP antibodies offer robust detection of GFP, recognizing GFP in either native or fixed/denatured conditions as long as the protein is not degraded, enabling the GFP tag to be used in circumstances where the protein would not be functional.
-The polyclonal format of JIR Rabbit Anti-GFP enables the binding of multiple antibodies to the target, bringing additional fluorescent molecules, thus enhancing the GFP signal beyond the output associated with GFP alone.
+The polyclonal format of JIR Rabbit and Alpaca VHH Anti-GFP enables the binding of multiple antibodies to the target, thereby bringing additional fluorescent molecules and enhancing the GFP signal beyond the output associated with GFP alone.

 Recombinant proteins can be expressed in various systems, including bacterial, insect, mammalian, and fungal/yeast.
-Recombinant proteins are regularly expressed as fusions with reporter molecules such as GFP to enable their detection, purification, or characterize interactions using such techniques as FRET (Förster resonance energy transfer).
+Recombinant proteins are often expressed as fusions with reporter molecules, such as GFP, to facilitate their detection, purification, or characterization of interactions using techniques like Förster resonance energy transfer (FRET).
 Flow cytometry is a useful technique for screening and quantifying expression, particularly when proteins are expressed on the surface of a cell.
 Here, we investigate the expression of EGFP fused to Aga2p, a yeast mating protein.
 Aga2p will form a heterodimer complex with Aga1p, resulting in EGFP display on yeast surface.

 Using an Anti-GFP antibody allows the GFP signal to be amplified, with a log shift in brightness observed between the green GFP channel (Figure 3b) and the red Alexa Fluor® 647 Anti-GFP channel (figure 3c).
 This amplification can help improve the deconvolution of data where channels may overlap, or the signal is indistinguishable from background.